 Couples who enter into the Gottman Method Couples Therapy begin with an assessment process that then informs the therapeutic framework and intervention.
 An initial session might look like this:

 - Assessment: A joint session is followed by individual interviews with each partner.
 Couples complete questionnaires and then receive feedback on their relationship.

 - Therapeutic Framework: The couple and therapist decide on the frequency and duration of the sessions.

 Drs.
-John and Julie Gottman developed nine components of healthy relationships, also known within the practice as the Sound Relationship House.
+John and Julie Gottman developed nine components of healthy relationships, known as the Sound Relationship House theory.
 These include: